Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 ### Discounts

 *BigCommerce* supports only one single discount coupon per order.
 These coupons cannot be managed in the *Omni-Channel* module and subsequent processes in *Actindo*.
 For this reason, used discount coupons (name and code) are displayed in *Omni-Channel* as custom attributes on each line item.
 *BigCommerce* processes discounts before taxes.
 To manage the discounts later in the *Accounting* module, the driver splits discounts on each line item, adds them, and calculates a net discount value using the line items tax rate.
-Because of that even “discount in percent”, discounts will be output as absolute values on each line item.
+Because of that even “discount in percent” discounts will be output as absolute values on each line item.